 15th ANNIVERSARY REMASTERS

 These are the humble beginnings of a man’s desire to be a filmmaker.
-While he would never say these shorts are undiscovered gems, he would rather them be seen in contrast to his later works to showcase that anyone with a creative desire can improve their craft.
+While I would never say these shorts are undiscovered gems, I would rather them be seen in contrast to some of my later works to showcase that, much like my art, anyone with a creative desire can improve their craft.
 Always keep working at it.
 You can’t start at the top of the mountain.
-But the journey there is the best part.
+But the journey getting there could be the best part.